mmaul/clml/README.md

 The CMLM manual and API documentation can be exported to the desired format by opening the docs/clml-manual.org and using the org-mode export `C-c C-e` cord.

+## Related Repositories

+-   clml.extras - Extended features for clml
+    -   cl-plplot integration
+    -   cl-ana integration
+    -   r-datasets - Library for seamless access to R datasets

+## Contributing

+All contributions are welcome.
+If the contribution is to resolve and problem with CLML, please open an issue in the github repository accompanied by a pull request.

+If you would like to contribute new functionality, again open an issue at the clml github repository, describe the proposed functionality and we will go from there.
+There is a separate repository clml.extras (<https://github.com/mmaul/clml.extras>) which is used for functionality that is not core to CLML but adds features and capabilities, such as integration layers with other libraries.
+If this describes your contribution please open an issue on clml.extras github repository.

+If you are interesting in helping to maintain CLML, please contact me via email.